Seven people killed in petrol station blast as death toll rises

 Donegal explosion: Seven people killed in petrol station blast as death toll rises

-‘The search and recovery for further fatalities continues,’ police say
+‘Search and recovery for further fatalities continues,’ police say

-Seven people have now been confirmed dead in a petrol station explosion in Ireland.
+Seven people have now been confirmed dead after an explosion at a petrol station in Ireland.

-The death toll has risen from three following the blast in County Donegal on Friday.
+The death toll rose overnight after the blast ripped through a service station and nearby buildings in County Donegal on Friday.

+Police confirmed four more deaths on Saturday morning.
+Three people were known to have died the previous day.

 “The search and recovery for further fatalities continues,” An Garda Siochana said in a statement.